cea119/CIM542/PlayfulExperience.md

 ## PPROJECT 2- Playful Experience
+It's been a stressful and confusing couple of weeks where it seems like most only talk about COVID-19.
+No doubt, the virus is scary and it's in our minds all the time- therefore, for my project I wanted to put my anxiety to good use by creating a project that would allow myself and my family safe(ish).

-My objective for this first project was to represent one of the most common emotions that around 40 million Americans experience as well: ANXIETY.
+My objective for this second project was to represent one of the most common emotions that around 40 million Americans experience as well: ANXIETY.

 ## FINAL VIDEO